reeli/react-rx-form/README.md

 - `format?: (value: TFieldValue) => TFieldValue`

   Format field value to be displayed in field input.
 For example, we can format number to currency.
 Should be used with `parse` in pairs.
+For example, covert numbers into currencies(`format(10000) => 10,000$`).

 - `parse?: (value: TFieldValue) => TFieldValue`

   Parse field input display value to be stored in RxForm.
 Should be used with `format` in pairs.
+For example, covert currencies into numbers(`parse(10,000$) => 10000`).

+- `normalize?: (value: TFieldValue) => TFieldValue`

+  Convert whatever the user has entered into the value that you want display in the Field and store in RxForm.
+For example, covert user inputs to be in all uppercase(`normalize(value) => value.toUppercase()`)

 - `destroyValueOnUnmount?: boolean`